-A quintessential and popular German side dish, this braised German Red Cabbage is the perfect accompaniment to your Sunday roast, beef rouladen, brats and more!
-This thoroughly authentic German Red Cabbage recipe (Rotkohl) is easy to prepare, can be made in advance, and can even be frozen.
+A quintessential and popular German side dish, Rotkohl (braised German red cabbage) is the perfect accompaniment to your Sunday roast, beef rouladen, brats and more!ย This traditional Rotkohl recipe is the way my Mutti and Oma made it and is easy to prepare, can be made in advance, and can even be frozen!

 This sweet and sour red cabbage has been around for, well, seemingly forever.
 And that’s how it usually works, doesn’t it?
 Great dishes stand the test of time.
 And Rotkohl takes the humble red cabbage and transforms it into something wonderful.
 If you’ve traveled to Germany or have sampled traditional German food, you’re likely familiar with Rotkohl.
 And this authentic German red cabbage recipe will transport you back to your favorite German dinner tables with memories of your favorite German meals.